-Working through pregnancy can present many challenges for some women.
+Working through pregnancy can present many challenges for some women particularly.
 With the substantial changes in a woman’s body throughout pregnancy, it is no wonder that some women can struggle with their daily routines, which includes working.
 For some women, pregnancy may bring crippling morning sickness, whilst for others it may mean emotional ups and downs.
 There are many physical changes associated with pregnancy which result in women having difficulty or being unable to perform their normal working roles.
 Particularly early in pregnancy, if a woman does not wish to disclose their pregnancy, this can be particularly challenging.
 Additionally, for many women, their professional role has been a principle source of identity and purpose for some time, and pregnancy can challenge these thoughts and bring a profound sense of re-evaluation as they prepare for that transition.

-The following information sets out some of the common issues that come up for women working through their pregnancy, including understanding your rights and responsibilities, managing your pregnancy at work and making the best possible transition into leave physically, emotionally and professionally.
+The following information sets out some of the common issues that come up for individuals working through their pregnancy, including understanding your rights and responsibilities, managing your pregnancy at work and making the best possible transition into leave physically, emotionally and professionally.

 Once you know you are pregnant, it’s good to let your employer know as soon as possible and advise them of the expected date of birth.
 Legally, you must give your employer at least 10 weeks notice prior to taking maternity leave, whether paid or unpaid.
 However, the earlier you share this information, the more your employer can do to support you through your pregnancy and make any necessary adjustments.

-Many women during their first trimester advise their immediate manager or a close friend only.
+Many women (and their partners) during their first trimester advise their immediate manager or a close friend only.
 By the second trimester, you may want to share the news more broadly.
 When people at work understand that you are going through a significant transition, they are likely to help you manage any challenges that arise more effectively, which increases your sense of support at work.

 In sharing the news of your pregnancy, you have a chance to start talking with your employer about your needs during your pregnancy.
-Whilst pregnancy is not an illness, you are entitled to use your normal sick leave entitlements if you experience any pregnancy-related illness or injury.
+Whilst pregnancy is not an illness, women are entitled to use their normal sick leave entitlements if you experience any pregnancy-related illness or injury.
 Some employers may also have specific leave entitlements to help you attend any pre-natal appointments or other entitlements, which may help you during this time.
 You may need to discuss some alterations to your work schedule, such as agreeing to a later starting time if mornings are difficult, specific dietary requirements or changes in break times or the timing of any significant travel requirements.

 You can also start to think about how long you intend to work during your pregnancy, and if special arrangements are relevant, such as working from home, minimising travel or seeking flexible hours.
 A discussion with your employer will help to clarify your entitlements, as individual workplaces may have specific arrangements in place.
 If you plan to work beyond 34 weeks into your pregnancy, your employer may request a medical certificate that confirms you are safe to continue working.